MatthewSherlin/AI-Programming-Algorithms/README.md

 # Artifical Intelligence Algorithms
-4 Artificial ntelligence algorithms created from scratch in python.
+4 Artificial intelligence algorithms created from scratch in python.

 Repository contains examples of